jboss-container-images/amqstreams-1-openshift-image/examples/proxy/record-encryption/PREPARE_KMS.md

 # Preparing a Key Management Service (KMS)

 In order to use the Record Encryption Filter, you must provide a [KMS solution](./README.md).
-For Tech Preview, only HashiCorp Vault is supported.
+For Tech Preview, only HashiCorp Vault&#8482; is supported.

 ## Preparing HashiCorp Vault